curl/everything-curl/usingcurl/uploads.md

 ## SMTP uploads

-You may not consider sending an e-mail to be "uploading", but to curl it is.
+You may not consider sending an email to be "uploading", but to curl it is.
 You upload the mail body to the SMTP server.
-With SMTP, you also need to include all the e-mail headers you need (To:, From:, Date:, etc.) in the mail body as curl will not add any at all.
+With SMTP, you also need to include all the mail headers you need (To:, From:, Date:, etc.) in the mail body as curl will not add any at all.

     curl -T mail smtp://mail.example.com/ --mail-from user@example.com